-Since 1988, NAHJ has awarded nearly $1.6 million in scholarships to more than 700 students.
+Since 1988, NAHJ has awarded nearly $1.6 million in scholarships to more than 750 students.
 NAHJ scholarship opportunities are open to college-bound high school seniors, college undergraduates and graduate students pursuing careers in English or Spanish-language print, broadcast, digital or photojournalism.
-Students attending four-year colleges and community colleges in the Unites States and Puerto Rico with a GPA of 2.5 or better are eligible for the scholarships, which range from $2,000 – $5,000.
+Students attending four-year colleges and community colleges in the Unites States and Puerto Rico with a GPA of 3.0 or better are eligible for the scholarships, which range from $1,500 – $5,000.

 The NAHJ Rubén Salazar Scholarship Fund was established in 1986 to assist young Latino journalists.
 The scholarship fund is named after Mexican-American journalist Rubén Salazar who was a columnist for the Los Angeles Times and the news director for the Spanish-language television station KMEX.

-NAHJ María Elena Salinas Scholarships
+NAHJ María Elena Salinas Scholarship – $2,500

 Established in 2002, this program awards scholarships to students who demonstrate a strong desire to pursue a career as a Spanish-language journalist.
 It is made possible through a donation from Univisión network news anchor, and NAHJ founding member María Elena Salinas.

-NAHJ Hortencia Zavala Scholarship
+NAHJ Hortencia Zavala Scholarship – $5,000